Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: The LL map and the trivialization theorem

 The most important application of the transversality property is that $LL$ is a { finite morphism} (i.e. it induces a finite extension of algebras).
-This is a loaded algebro-geometric concept which, in our case, simplifies the degree calculation, implies flatness (i.e. the fibers of $LL$ behave``nicely"), and guarantees various topological properties (such as Corol.~\ref{Corol: Path lifting property of LL}).
+This is a loaded algebro-geometric concept which, in our case, simplifies the degree calculation, implies flatness (in particular, the fibers of $LL$ are equi-dimensional), and guarantees various topological properties (such as Corol.~\ref{Corol: Path lifting property of LL}).

-There is a known \cite[Prop.~46]{theo-thesis} criterion for a quasi-homogeneous morphism $f:\CC^n\rightarrow \CC^n$ to be finite; it has to satisfy $f^{-1}({\bm 0})={\bm 0}$.
+There is a known (see the exposition in \cite[Prop.~46]{theo-thesis}) criterion for a quasi-homogeneous morphism $f:\CC^n\rightarrow \CC^n$ to be finite; it has to satisfy $f^{-1}({\bm 0})={\bm 0}$.
 In our setting, $LL(y)={\bm 0}$ implies that the slice $L_y$ must intersect the discriminant $\mathcal{H}$ at the {\it single} point $(y,0)$, and hence with multiplicity $n$.
 Since the intersection is transverse, $(y,0)$ must also be of multiplicity $n$ in $\mathcal{H}$.
-The only such point however is the origin ${\bm 0}$ (again a consequence of the parabolic stratification (see \S\ref{Section: The parabolic stratification of H})).
+The only such point however is the origin ${\bm 0}$ (again a consequence of the parabolic stratification (see Section~\ref{Section: The parabolic stratification of H})).
+This completes a proof (see also \cite[Thm.~51]{theo-thesis} for more details) of the following Lemma, correcting its original version in \cite[Thm.~5.3]{bes-kpi1}.